Universal rapidity scaling of entanglement entropy inside hadrons from conformal invariance: Effective Conformal Field-Theoretical description of hadrons

 This theory is in very good agreement with lattice studies.
-In particular, both the quark-anti-quark potential and the energy spectrum of excited states that follows show surprisingly good agreement \cite{LuscherWeisz2,Billo:2010ix,Brandt:2009tc,Athenodorou:2010cs,Athenodorou:2011rx}, correctly accounting for the hadron spectrum up to $1/L^5$ in 4D.
+In particular, both the quark-antiquark potential and the energy spectrum of excited states that follows show surprisingly good agreement \cite{LuscherWeisz2,Billo:2010ix,Brandt:2009tc,Athenodorou:2010cs,Athenodorou:2011rx}, correctly accounting for the hadron spectrum up to $1/L^5$ in 4D.
 See \cite{DubovskyGorbenko, Dubovsky1, Dubovsky2} for recent discussions of this approach and \cite{Aharony:2013ipa} for a recent review.
-It suffices for our purposes here to assume that there exists such {\em exact} or {\em effective} string description given by a 2D conformal field theory.
+Our discussion below also shares some qualitative aspects with light-front holography that was put forward in \cite{deTeramond:2008ht}.
+It suffices for our purposes here to assume that there exists such an {\em exact} or {\em effective} string description given by a 2D conformal field theory.
 We will not need the precise form of this CFT.